a5lab/axion/README.md

 * update version at antora.yml file
 * run command mvn release:prepare and mvn release:perform
 * create archive by command: tar -zcvf Binaries.tar.gz axion*.jar
-* commit changes and create a new git tag
 * create a new release at GitHub and provide information
 * press button publish release at GitHub